Information for Incoming Freshmen

-- Professor Stephen Coate, Director of Undergraduate Studies (DUS)
+- Professor George Jakubson, Director of Undergraduate Studies (DUS)

 - Professor Jennifer Wissink, Associate Director of Undergraduate Studies (Associate DUS)

 All three will hold regular office hours during the academic year.
-In addition, Professor Coate and Professor Wissink will both monitor and respond to emails sent to the Economics DUS email account (email@example.com).
-Sarah can be reached at firstname.lastname@example.org
+In addition, Professor Jakubson and Professor Wissink will both monitor and respond to emails sent to the Economics DUS email account (email@example.com).

 Fall Orientation Open House

-The College of Arts & Sciences will hold an Open House for incoming students on Sunday, August 20th from 1:00pm-3:00pm (details will come from the College).
-We will have an information table at the Open House and Professor Coate, Professor Wissink and Sarah Schupp will all be present.
+The College of Arts & Sciences will hold an Open House for incoming students on Sunday, August 25th from 1:00pm-3:00pm (details will come from the College).
+We will have an information table at the Open House and the Director of Undergraduate Studies will all be present.
 We encourage you to drop by our table to meet us, and to get answers to any questions that you might have.

 Everything Econ Session

-The Economics Department will have an additional information session the same day (August 20) from 12:30pm - 1:30pm in the Physical Sciences Building Room 120, and students who are interested in Economics are strongly recommended to attend.
+The Economics Department will have an additional information session the same day (August 25) from 12:00pm - 12:45pm in the 200 Baker Lab (Baker Auditorium), and students who are interested in Economics are strongly recommended to attend.

 In the meantime, we have put together the following list of Frequently Asked Questions (FAQs) designed to cover many points of confusion for incoming freshman.
 If your question is not on the list below, and if you'd like an answer prior to the Arts & Sciences Open House, please feel welcome to send an email to firstname.lastname@example.org.
 (The questions below are limited to issues that apply to incoming freshmen --- for a more extensive set of FAQs covering the full Economics Major, explore the rest of this site.)